Land Conservation: How to Protect and Preserve Nature’s Legacy in Perpetuity

 Which Path to Preserving Land Might You Take?

-Options | Description | Control | Income Tax | Estate and Property Tax |
+Options | Description | Control | Deductions |

 Conservation Easement | Legal agreement between a landowner and a land trust or government agency permanently limiting a property’s uses. | The owner may continue to own, use, and live on land within the terms of the conservation easement.
-The owner can sell, bequeath, or donate the property, which must continue to be managed under the conservation easement’s terms. | The landowner who enters into the conservation agreement may take an income tax deduction of up to 50% of their adjusted gross income in the year of the gift with a 15-year carry-forward period.
+The owner can sell, bequeath, or donate the property, which must continue to be managed under the conservation easement’s terms.
+Any existing mortgage must be subordinated for the donation to be deductible. | The landowner who enters into the conservation agreement may take an income tax deduction of up to 50% of their adjusted gross income in the year of the gift with a 15-year carryforward period.
 The deduction is based on the reduction in the property’s value.
-Subsequent owners may be eligible to take state tax credits. | Conservation easements lower land market value, leading to reduced future estate taxes and lower property taxes. |
+Subsequent owners may be eligible to take state tax credits.
+Conservation easements lower land market value, leading to reduced future estate taxes and lower property taxes.
+Additionally, under certain conditions, an extra portion of the land’s value may be excluded from estate taxes, further reducing the overall tax burden for heirs. |

 Donating the Land in Full | Land that is under a conservation easement — or not — can be donated to a private foundation, land trust, or government agency.
-These gifts can be made during your lifetime or as a bequest. | The recipient owns the land.
+These gifts can be made during your lifetime or as a bequest.
+A lifetime fee title donation provides both income and estate tax advantages; a bequest offers estate tax advantages but no income tax benefits. | The recipient owns the land.
 If the property is not under a conservation easement, management or sale of the land will be dictated by the terms of the donor’s gift.
-If the land is under a conservation agreement, the foundation, land trust, or agency will manage the land under the terms of that agreement. | The landowner may claim an income tax deduction equal to the land’s current fair market value.
-Avoidance of capital gains taxes. | Donating the land will remove its value from your estate, reducing future estate taxes and eliminating property tax payment. |
+If the land is under a conservation agreement, the foundation, land trust, or agency will manage the land under the terms of that agreement.
+Donating the land to the same entity that holds the easement can create merger problems in some states. | The landowner may claim an income tax deduction equal to the land’s current fair market value.
+In addition, donating the land can help avoid capital gains taxes.
+Donating the land will remove its value from your estate, reducing future estate taxes and eliminating property tax payment. |

-Donating Partial Interest | Interests in land are donated to land trust or agency over several years, until the organization obtains full ownership. | Land trust owns, conserves, and is responsible for the ongoing maintenance of the land. | Income tax deduction spread over several years.
-Subject to complex calculations due to tax code limits of deductions in single-year and carryforward periods. | Donating the land will remove its value from your estate, reducing future estate taxes.
+Donating Partial Interests | Interests in land are donated to a land trust or agency over several years, until the organization obtains full ownership. | Land trust owns, conserves, and is responsible for the ongoing maintenance of the land once it is fully donated.
+A remainder interest in a personal residence or farm is another form of partial-interest donation that can be advantageous. | The income tax deduction is spread over several years and is subject to complex calculations due to tax code limits of deductions in a single year and carryforward periods.
+Donating the land will remove its value from your estate, reducing future estate taxes.
 However, the owner will be expected to pay property taxes and carrying costs until the land is fully transferred. |

 This material is for your general information.
 It does not take into account the particular investment objectives, financial situation, or needs of individual clients.
 This material is based upon information obtained from various sources that Bessemer Trust believes to be reliable, but Bessemer makes no representation or warranty with respect to the accuracy or completeness of such information.
 The views expressed herein do not constitute legal or tax advice; are current only as of the date indicated; and are subject to change without notice.
 Forecasts may not be realized due to a variety of factors, including changes in economic growth, corporate profitability, geopolitical conditions, and inflation.
 Bessemer Trust or its clients may have investments in the securities discussed herein, and this material does not constitute an investment recommendation by Bessemer Trust or an offering of such securities, and our view of these holdings may change at any time based on stock price movements, new research conclusions, or changes in risk preference.